 Stepping outside your comfort zone might mean signing up for an advanced class in a subject that intimidates you, such as advanced mathematics.
 It's daunting, but you stand to gain knowledge and confidence.
 In contrast, doing something that causes discomfort without any personal growth benefits, like helping a friend cheat on a test, not only violates moral principles but also risks serious consequences without any real gain.
 While the former can lead to personal enrichment, the latter will likely result in regret and loss of integrity.

 If you encounter something outside of your comfort zone, consider the possible benefits of seizing that opportunity.
 Write them down!
 Don’t worry about the likelihood of each result or the possible downsides or risks of seizing the opportunity.
 Give yourself the space to

 High Risk, High Reward

 Think about it this way.
 If you want to move one town over, you’re not taking a huge risk.
 You can probably drive home whenever you want and maintain the same group of friends that you had before.
 There are things to be gained: independence, a new favorite coffee shop, or a faster commute to work.
-But compare this with what you could gain by moving to a new city or a new country.
-Moving farther away from your home gives you the opportunity to see more of the world, make new friends, and learn from a culture very different from your own.
+But compare this with what you could gain by moving to a new city or country.
+Moving farther away from your home allows you to see more of the world, make new friends, and learn from a culture very different from your own.
 Aren’t all these things worth the extra risk?

 Try Leaving Your Comfort Zone Just Once